-FULL APPLICATION SUBMISSION GUIDELINES
+FULL APPLICATION SUBMISSION GUIDELINES (Due April 22nd)

-The full application WebCAMP submission survey will be provided to PIs in the email they receive acknowledging their meritorious LOI.
-Investigators are encouraged to contact Dr. Joel Thompson (323-7939, joel.thompson@uky.edu) to schedule a meeting to review the basis of your submission, to learn how the CCTS Pilot Research Program operates, to learn which CCTS services you might utilize for your study, and to devise a budget for your protocol.
+The full application WebCAMP submission survey will be provided to PIs after receipt of their NOI.
+Investigators are encouraged to schedule a meeting with their institutional contact to review the basis of your submission, to learn how the Pilot Research Program operates, to learn which services you might utilize for your study, and to devise a budget for your protocol.
 Full Application page content and page order are defined below.

-Cover Page(s): (not included in the 6-page limit)
+Cover Page(s): (not included in the 6 page limit)

 - Title of the Project and Total Amount Requested

-- The Category of Grant you are applying for

 - Applicant's information for Principal Investigators and Co-Investigators:

-- · Name
+- Name

 - Degree(s)

 - Rank, Title (s)

 - College

 - Department /Division

 - ERA Commons Username

 - Campus Address

 - Contact Information including e-mail and telephone number

 - Please indicate if you are an NIH new investigator or early stage investigator (not having a previous R01)

 - Please indicate clinical privileges

 - Abstract, 250 word limit

 - Mentor's information (Applicable only for early career investigators):

 Name, Degree(s) and Rank, Campus Address, and Contact Information

 - Chair Information for each principal investigator: Name, Campus Address, and Contact Information

-Detailed budget and budget justification in NIH format (See NIH budget templates in the appendix), direct cost only
+Detailed budget and budget justification in NIH format (See NIH budget templates in the appendix).

 - Allowable expenses include:

 - Equipment essential for the conduct of the study

 - Data analysis costs

 - Participant reimbursement costs

 - Research assistant salary support

 - Non faculty personnel salary support (Faculty salary support is not allowable)

 - Project specific specimen collection/analysis or testing

 - Chemistry and biological lab supplies

 - Purchase of cell lines, culture reagents etc.

 - Animal purchase and housing costs.

 - Specimen collection/analysis or testing

 - Participant reimbursement/recruitment costs

-Please review the allowable costs section and contact Dr. Joel Thompson or Ryan Bentley with questions.
-Budgets must be approved by Ryan Bentley (ryan.bentley@uky.edu) BEFORE submission.
+Please review the allowable costs section and meet with your institutional contact with questions.
+Budgets must be approved by your institutional contact BEFORE submission.
 Applicants must account for fringe benefit costs when considering research assistant salary levels.
 No indirect costs are assignable through this mechanism.

-For NIH budget templates, please see the RFA Appendix
+For NIH budget templates, please see the RFA

-Body of the proposal: (limited to 6 pages)
+Appendix Body of the proposal: (limited to 6 pages)